 On 5 and 6 February, Catherine Breillat will join us for a Q&A session after the screenings

-In her directorial debut, Breillat lays the foundations of an eroticism where pleasure and pain (…)
+In her directorial debut, Breillat lays the foundations of an eroticism where pleasure and pain converge to create her (…)

-An interesting reflection on the perversions and ghosts of an impossible love affair between a (…)
+An interesting reflection on the perversions and ghosts of an impossible love affair between a forty-something playboy (…)

-Two sisters take a journey to the dark side, leaping from their seemingly insignificant everyday (…)
+Two sisters take a journey to the dark side, leaping from their seemingly insignificant everyday world into an abyss of (…)

-A brazen, lucid adaptation of Perrault’s classic tale of a misogynous aristocrat with echoes of the (…)
+A brazen, lucid adaptation of Perrault’s classic tale of a misogynous aristocrat with echoes of the historical serial (…)